-LUKE RAVENSTAHL

-Mayor - Mr. Ravenstahl became the 59th Mayor of Pittsburgh on September 1, 2006 following the death of Mayor Bob O'Connor and was elected to a full term as Mayor on November 3, 2009.
+- LUKE RAVENSTAHL Mayor Mr. Ravenstahl became the 59th Mayor of Pittsburgh on September 1, 2006 following the death of Mayor Bob O'Connor and was elected to a full term as Mayor on November 3, 2009.
 Mr. Ravenstahl was elected to City Council on November 4, 2003 and was elected President of City Council in December 2005.
 Mayor Ravenstahl is a graduate of North Catholic High School and received his B.A.
-Degree in Business Administration from Washington and Jefferson College in December 2002.

-MICHAEL LAMB

-City Controller - Mr. Lamb was elected Controller of the City of Pittsburgh in November of 2007, and took office on January 7, 2008.
+Degree in Business Administration from Washington and Jefferson College in December 2002. - MICHAEL LAMB City Controller - Mr. Lamb was elected Controller of the City of Pittsburgh in November of 2007, and took office on January 7, 2008.
+Mr. Lamb was re-elected City Controller in November 2011, and he commenced his new term in January 2012.
 Prior to being elected City Controller, Michael was the Prothonotary of Allegheny County, the chief record keeper of the Court of Common Pleas.
-Prior to working in the Prothonotary's office, Michael Lamb served as a research and legislative assistant to Pittsburgh City Council and was the Assistant Regional Director of the Pennsylvania Higher Education Assistance Agency.
+Prior to working in the Prothonotary's office, Michael Lamb served as a research and legislative assistant to Pittsburgh City Council and was the Assistant Regional Director of the Pennsylvania Higher Education Assistance Agency. - SCOTT KUNKA Director of Finance Mr. Kunka was appointed Director of the Office of Management and Budget in March 2006 and as Director of Finance in November 2006.

-SCOTT KUNKA

-Director of Finance - Mr. Kunka was appointed Director of the Office of Management and Budget in March 2006 and as Director of Finance in November 2006.
 He is responsible for overseeing the operating and capital budgets.
-Previously, Mr. Kunka held positions in the Controller's Office, Office of Management and Budget and Department of General Services, and as the Budget Director for City Council.

-DANIEL REGAN, ESQ.

-City Solicitor - Mr. Regan serves as counsel for the City of Pittsburgh.
+Previously, Mr. Kunka held positions in the Controller's Office, Office of Management and Budget and Department of General Services, and as the Budget Director for City Council. - DANIEL REGAN, ESQ.
+City Solicitor Mr. Regan serves as counsel for the City of Pittsburgh.
 He is responsible for rendering legal opinions and advice to the Mayor, City officials, City Council and the administrative units of City government.
 The City Solicitor also functions as Solicitor for the Comprehensive Municipal Trust Fund Board.
 Mr. Regan was appointed to his position in December 18, 2009.
 He was a partner in the Pittsburgh law firm Caputo & Caputo, P.C. prior to such appointment.